-Pregnancy rates: Pooled across 3 study areas, 5 years (2013-2017), and 346 animalyears of monitoring, we have thus far estimated an average adult (ages ≥ 2.5) pregnancy rate of 82.7%, varying from 80-87% across study areas (Figure 6).
-Yearling (age 1.5) pregnancy rates appear to vary by region, with 0% pregnancy in both the Cabinet-Fisher and Big Hole Valley study areas compared to 44% yearling pregnancy on the Rocky Mountain Front; however, sample sizes for yearling pregnancy are small (N = 1, 7, and 9 in the 3 areas, respectively).
+Pregnancy rates: Pooled across 3 study areas, 6 years (2013-2018), and 417 animalyears of monitoring, the average adult (ages ≥ 2.5) pregnancy rate was 82%, varying from 81- 85% across study areas (Figure 6).
+Yearling (age 1.5) pregnancy rates appear to vary by region, with 0% pregnancy in both the Cabinet-Fisher and Big Hole Valley study areas compared to 45% yearling pregnancy on the Rocky Mountain Front; however, sample sizes for yearling pregnancy are small (N = 2, 7, and 11 in the 3 areas, respectively).

 Observed twinning rates: Moose are capable of giving birth to 1-3 calves, though litters are most commonly composed of either 1 or 2 calves (Van Ballenberghe and Ballard 2007).
 Twinning rates in North American populations can vary from 0 to 90% of births (Gasaway et al. 1992), with variation linked to nutritional condition (Franzmann and Schwartz 1985) and animal age (Ericsson et al. 2001).
 Twinning rates for Shiras moose are typically low (e.g., <15%; Peek 1962, Schladweiler and Stevens 1973, Becker 2008).
-Thus far our observed twinning rates are 4.5% in the Cabinet-Fisher (N=66 litters), 0% in the Big Hole Valley (N=83 litters), and 15.6% in the Rocky Mountain Front study areas (N=77 litters; Figure 6).
+Thus far our observed twinning rates are 6% in the Cabinet-Fisher (N=83 litters), 1% in the Big Hole Valley (N=105 litters), and 16% in the Rocky Mountain Front study areas (N=95 litters; Figure 6).

 Figure 6.
-Estimated adult (aged ≥ 2.5) pregnancy rates, yearling (aged 1.5) pregnancy rates, observed twinning rates, and net observed fecundity of calves per adult female in 3 study areas of Montana during 5 biological years, 2013-2017.
+Estimated adult (age \geq 2.5) pregnancy rates, yearling (aged 1.5) pregnancy rates, observed twinning rates, and net observed fecundity of calves per adult female in 3 study areas of Montana during 6 biological years, 2013-2018.

 2.2.4.
 Population growth rates.
 The overall status of a population may be best characterized by the annual growth rate.
 This parameter can be estimated by inserting key vital rates into mathematical models, most importantly the annual survival of adult females and the per capita number of calves born and surviving their first year.
-We estimated recruitment per cow as the integrated product of rates of pregnancy, parturition, litter size, and calf survival.
-We then estimated annual population growth rates, following DeCesare et al. (2012), for each study population across the first 5 biological years, 2013-2018 (Figure 7).
+We estimated recruitment per cow as the integrated product of pregnancy rates, parturition rates, litter size, and calf survival rates.
+We then estimated annual population growth rates, following DeCesare et al. (2012), for each study population across the first 6 biological years, 2013-2019 (Figure 7).

-While moose on the Cabinet-Fisher study area have seen the lowest calf-survival rate of the 3 areas thus far, they have also shown relatively high adult survival.
 Given the high elasticity of adult female survival in long-lived, iteroparous species (Eberhardt 2002), adult female survival is the most important vital rate for determining population growth rates.
-High adult survival in the Cabinet-Fisher translated to a mean population growth rate of 1.028, or an 2.8% increase per year.
-The Rocky Mountain Front moose have seen very high survival rates of both adults and calves as well as high fecundity of adults, resulting in an estimated annual growth rate of 1.11.
-To the contrary, the Big Hole Valley population has shown relatively fair calf survival, but the lowest adult survival rate, which resulted in an estimated population growth rate of 0.971, or an average of 2.9% decline per year.
+High adult survival, on average, in the Cabinet-Fisher translated to a mean population growth rate of 1.01, or an 1% increase per year, despite consistently seeing the lowest calf survival of all 3 areas.
+The Rocky Mountain Front moose have seen very high survival rates of both adults and calves as well as high fecundity of adults, resulting in an estimated annual growth rate of 1.12.
+While vital rates in the Big Hole Valley population were indicative of a declining population for several years, higher adult survival in recent years has increased the overall average to show a stable to increasing population growth rate (1.02) for the first time of the study.

 Figure 7.
 Contour plot showing the estimated mean annual population growth rates (λ , represented as contour lines) resulting from two-dimensional combinations of adult female survival and spring recruitment of calves (integrating rates of pregnancy, parturition, litter size, and calf survival through the first year).
-Dots and error bars show the annual means and standard errors of these vital rates for 3 moose populations in Montana during 5 pooled biological years, 2013-2018.
+Smaller dots show annual rates for each of 6 biological years, and larger dots and error bars show the pooled averages and standard errors, 2013-2019.
 Growth rates above the bold line (where $\lambda = 1$) indicate a growing population, growth rates below $\lambda = 1$ indicate declining populations.
+Results are preliminary and subject to change.